One Month Until LaunchX Summer

-We’re just one month away from the start of LaunchX Summer 2020!
+It is just one month until LaunchX Summer 2020!

 Soon this summer’s students will be coming together to form startup teams and launch real companies in a variety of online forums such as our course platform, Zoom classroom sessions, and video sessions with mentors and teammates.
 We’re excited about the new opportunities that working remotely presents to allow more customized learning experiences and access to awesome resources.

 In addition to the excitement of the learning environment, the changing world landscape is presenting exciting opportunities for our aspiring entrepreneurs.
 So many industries are facing a lot of challenges as they adapt to how coronavirus has hit them, and this means opportunity for startups.
 We love this article that was posted in Forbes that references an image that has been floating around LinkedIn and Twitter asking people what has inspired their digital transformation.
 Was it 1.
 CEO 2.
 CTO or 3.
 COVID-19?
 You don’t need to see the image to know the answer!

 It will be the ambitious dreamers like our students, in fact, that help bring us into the future.
 It has been shown that innovation is highly correlated to a country’s GDP per capita (see chart from The Economist that leverages data from the Global Innovation Index).
 So as countries around the world face recessions, entrepreneurs will bring us back to economic health.

 We’re excited to see what our students come up with this summer!

 Here’s a preview of the entrepreneurial process that our students will go through during the six weeks of LaunchX Summer to launch their startups: